garybgenett/gary-os/README.md

 ### Ecosystem ##################################################################
 [Ecosystem]: #ecosystem

-Beyond the [Tools] used to create and publish GaryOS, there is a small universe of projects that either provided inspiration or are used for GaryOS.
+Beyond the [Tools] used to create and publish [GaryOS], there is a small universe of projects that either provided inspiration or are used for GaryOS.

 To start, homage to those who started it all: